oskarpasko/funprojects/PokemonDex/README.md

 ## Ideas

 Ideas for the near future:
-- Try to move mechanics with fight to some method to new file fight.py for example.
+[Done] Try to move mechanics with fight to some method to new file fight.py for example.
-- Try to improve fight method
+[Done] Try to improve fight method
-- Create 'Search pokemon' mechanics, This mechanics should search new wild pokemons until player wants to leave
+[Done] Create 'Search pokemon' mechanics, This mechanics should search new wild pokemons until player wants to leave
+- create mechanics with move from one route to another
+- create descriptions class for descriptions for all routes / cities

 Ideas for later:
 - Add mechanics with throwing berry to decrease catch rate